ArRohan98/LearnGit/README.md

 # LearnGit
 Learning Git basics
-modific is done in remote master modification to readme done in origin master ...........
+modific is done in local master:wq

+modification to readme done in origin master ...........